Lower Oxford Township, Pennsylvania: Transportation

 As of 2022, there were 60.41 mi of public roads in Lower Oxford Township, of which 23.90 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 36.51 mi were maintained by the township.

 U.S. Route 1 is the most prominent highway serving Lower Oxford Township.
 It follows the Kennett Oxford Bypass along a southwest-northeast alignment through the central and eastern portions of the township.
 Pennsylvania Route 10 follows Limestone Road along a north-south alignment through the central portion of the township.
 Pennsylvania Route 472 follows Lancaster Pike along a northwest-southeast alignment across the southwestern portion of the township.

+Education

+It is in the Oxford Area School District.

+The majority of the territory of Lincoln University is in the township.